Data protection / Legal notice

-OPUS Personal AG, Bundesplatz 10, 6300 Zug (hereinafter: "OPUS" or "we") is responsible for the collection and processing of data.
+OPUS Personal AG, hereinafter referred to as "OPUS" or "we" (this also includes all branches and legally independent companies of OPUS Personal AG), is responsible for the collection and processing of data.
 This data protection declaration describes how we collect and process personal data in the context of our business relationships with clients and our website.
 When processing data, we comply with the provisions of the Swiss Federal Law on Data Protection (DSG) and, where applicable, the European Data Protection Regulation (DSGVO).

 Collection of personal data